ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 I have a background in secondary education (7 years), commercial software engineering (10 years), higher education lecturing (including computing BSc) (4 years).
 My skill set gives me experience of teaching computing to 11 year old's though to professional developers.
 Given my history; I hope my insight and perspective can influence formal education in a positive and meaningful way.

-### Enhancing Teaching, Assessing and Supporting HE (ETAS) - Question
+### Previous Question

-I wrote a short piece earlier this year raising question the issues about supporting teachers subject knowledge development in computing.
-A few important excerpts are listed below:
+I wrote a short piece earlier this year raising issues about measuring trainee teachers subject knowledge development.

+In summary:
+* Trainees are currently required to self assess their skills and identify their subject knowledge gaps
+* Existing questionnaires have been criticized regarding the fuzzy, technology-unspecific, and content-agnostic wording
-Students are required to self assess their skills and identify their subject knowledge gaps (Rhoades 2014).
-Rhoades states "any overestimation or even underestimation of your knowledge will be counter productive".
-Trainee's self assessment of subject knowledge is varied and inaccurate as trainees have no benchmark or reference point to based their skills assessment upon (Schmid 2021 1.1).
-Trainees lack the knowledge of the curriculum to judge if their stills are sufficient.
-(Jones et al., 2019) cited McNamara (1991) in stating; a teachers' restricted subject knowledge affects the quality of teaching and causes serious deficiencies in student learning, this deficiency is not immediately identifiable.
-(D2 V pedagogical research)
+* Trainee's self assessment of subject knowledge is varied and inaccurate as trainees have no benchmark or reference point to based their skills assessment upon

-> Existing questionnaires have been criticized regarding the fuzzy, technology-unspecific, and content-agnostic wording of questionnaire items, which ask participants to rate the “appropriateness” of their competencies
-(Schmid, Brianza and Petko, 2021)

-Ultimately assessing subject knowledge for trainee teachers is a secondary concern.
-What matters is that they can deliver good lessons (V4 wider context).
-Subject knowledge could ultimately be assessed through the lesson content that the trainees create and deliver.
-This approach is confirmed by (Blömeke and Delaney, 2014) who state that we should be moving beyond self-reported subject knowledge audits.
-(K1 subject material)
+* Trainees lack the knowledge of the curriculum to judge if their stills are sufficient

+This can be read in full in Appendix XXX.

 ### Action Research Question

 Can trainee teachers accurately self-evaluate their subject knowledge and use this to guide their subject knowledge development?

 ### Context for the research